 A European Industrial Doctorate Network underMarie Sklodowska Curie Grant 765472

-Modern aeronautical and automobile structures are increasingly made of composite materials due to their strength to weight benefits.
-Despite their superior structural characteristics, composite structures exhibit poor acoustic isolation levels compared to conventional metallic ones.
-As a result and in order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibrational isolation technologies (sound packages) are necessary for several transport applications.
-These sound packages can add substantial weight to the structure if not designed optimally, compromising the weight benefits gained by the use of composites.
+Massive reduction in fuel consumption and costs are foreseen by the use of advanced lightweight composite materials in the coming decades.
+However composite structures exhibit poor acoustic isolation levels compared to conventional metallic ones.
+In order to maintain the comfort levels in the passenger and payload compartments within acceptable limits, additional acoustic and vibration isolation technologies (sound packages) are necessary.
+These sound packages can add substantial weight to the structure, compromising the weight savings, if their designs are sub-optimal.

-The aforementioned challenges imply an urgent need for the development of lightweight and multifunctional structures, for modern industrial transport applications.
-The N2N Training Network aims at developing a high-fidelity and efficient Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.
+There is an urgent need for the development of novel materials and design approaches for silent and lightweight multifunctional sound packages, for modern industrial applications.
+The No2Noise training network aims at developing an efficient high-fidelity Multidisciplinary Design Optimization (MDO) scheme for multifunctional composites having poroelastic inclusions.

 Key Aims & Objectives

 Developing multiscale models for obtaining a comprehensive description of random poroelastic materials coupled to a composite structural segment.

 Understanding the interaction of acoustic waves with such complex materials.

 Developing reliable tools for providing near-optimal designs for multifunctional composite structures that combine lightweight properties with exceptional acoustic and vibration isolation.

 N2N will recruit 3 Early Stage Researchers (ESRs) who will enroll in Ph.D programmes in the academic beneficiaries along with the unique opportunity to spend at least half the time in the industrial beneficiaries solely for training.
 This includes: